Whispers of Witchery: Exploring Written Records of Witch and Witch Hunter Folktales

 (translated into English)

-“The Baba Yaga”: A girl’s series of kind acts are reciprocated when she escapes the clutches of the Slavic witch figure, Baba Yaga.
+“The Baba Yaga”: A girl’s kind acts are reciprocated when she escapes the clutches of the Slavic witch figure, Baba Yaga.
 Alexander Afanasyev’s transcription was translated by W.R.S.
 Ralston (1873).
 Scroll down a bit, and you’ll find my discussion of it here.

 “Marya Morevna”: The great warrior Marya Morevna is kidnapped by Koschei the Deathless.
 Her husband, Prince Ivan, is unable to rescue Marya because of Koschei’s magical steed.
 Ivan visits Baba Yaga to get a better horse.
 In exchange, the witch demands Ivan perform tasks that would have been impossible without the help of animals to which he earlier had been kind.
 In the end, Ivan steals one of the magic horses, which allows him to rescue Marya and kill Koschei.
 Along the way, Baba Yaga dies, too.
 Alexander Afanasyev’s transcription was translated by W.R.S.
 Ralston (1873), Nathan Haskell Dole (1907), and Leonard A. Magnus (1916).
 An illustrated reprint of Ralston’s translation — retitled “The Death of Koschei the Deathless” — appears in Andrew Lang’s The Red Fairy Book (1890).
 My discussion of it is here.